altruios/namshubettulpa/public/namshubettuple/interludes.md

 "Sorry, old friend"
 ~He didn't recognizing the thought as his own, nor it's owner~ ~Uri watched his body move on it's own accord~
-"don't worry - you are not going to die. can't have that happen" ~Uri couldn't think, he could listen, he could remember... but he was thoughtless~ ~He felt cold, dread.~
+"Don't worry - you are not going to die. can't have that happen" ~Uri couldn't think, he could listen, he could remember... but he was thoughtless~ ~He felt cold, dread.~
 "Things are bad now..."
 ~Uri watched the stranger pull on a wool coat, better boots, and grab the keys~ "There was an attack."
-~Uri saw him reaching for the door, and managed one thought~ 'peanut'
+~Uri saw him reaching for the door, and managed one thought~ 'Peanut'
-"hm?"
+"Hm?"
 ~Uri felt is mind being indexed, shuffled though, detailed around this last days~ ~Uri watched his own finger tap~
 "You're lucky I like dogs Uri, we don't have a lot of time."